 - The most important thing to do is to listen to them.
 Talking things through, as difficult as it might be for them, is really useful in itself and to know that somebody is there to listen to them is worth gold.

 - When you talk to them, you should encourage them to be open and honest with you.

 - Keep an eye on them to see that they aren’t getting into dangerous habits such as increasing their intake of alcohol.

-- If you want more information on mental health yourself, to help you with talking to people who are suffering, you could contact the Royal College of Psychiatrists, or visit their website.
+- If you want more information on mental health yourself, to help you with talking to people who are suffering, you could visit the website of the Royal College of Psychiatrists.
 Alternatively, call the Community Support and Listening Line.